szilard/kaggle-scripts-R-pydata/README.md

      16 gbm
 ```

-(xgboost and h2o are not R exclusively, xgboost is essentially a C++ library
+(xgboost and h2o are not R packages exclusively, xgboost is a C++ library
-with R/Pythos/etc. APIs and h2o is launching a separate Java process that
+with R/Python/etc. APIs and h2o is launching a separate Java process that
 can be interacted with from R/Python/etc.)